What does BASC stand for?

 Fax: 01244 573 001

-The organisation started out as the Wildfowlers' Association of Great Britain and Ireland, (WAGBI) in 1908.
-It was founded by Stanley Duncan, an engineer from Hull, who was also a highly experienced wildfowler and naturalist.
+The organisation was founded as the Wildfowlers’ Association of Great Britain and Ireland, (WAGBI) in 1908 by Stanley Duncan FZS and Sir Ralph Payne-Gallwey Bt.

 There were three main reasons why he set up WAGBI.

 In 1981 WAGBI changed its name to the British Association for Shooting and Conservation (BASC).
-This change was agreed at the Annual General Meeting of that year in recognition of the fact that shooting sports required a single representative body and that WAGBI was the most suitable placed organisation to take on that role.
+This change was agreed at the Annual General Meeting of that year in recognition of the fact that shooting sports required a single representative body and that WAGBI was the most suitably placed organisation to take on that role.
+BASC was incorporated as an Industrial and Provident Society and formally became The British Association for Shooting and Conservation Limited in January 1997.

 The association’s national headquarters is based at Marford Mill in Rossett, North Wales.
-There are also five regional centres across England and three national centres in Wales, Northern Ireland and Scotland.
+There are also four regional centres across England and three national centres in Wales, Northern Ireland and Scotland.

 There are currently 110 people working for BASC across the country.